mrniceguy127/mrniceguy127/README.md

 - Too many other ideas!

 How I pick licenses:
 - GPL v3: As many of my side projects and other open source works as possible.
-GPL is extremely valuable for learning and cooperation (including mine).
+GPL is extremely valuable for learning and cooperation (including my own).
 - MIT/others: When things aren't black or white.